39 verified secrets

 The cedar trees that gave the park its name are entirely gone

 "Cedar Point" dates to at least 1805, named for dense cedar groves on the one-mile-wide, seven-mile-long Lake Erie peninsula.
 An 1830 description recorded it as "principally covered with cedar, pine, oak, elm."
-Those cedar trees are now entirely gone, replaced by the park.
+Those cedar trees are long gone, replaced by the park.

 Hotel Breakers / Beach